michaeltelford/wgit/README.md

 See the [CHANGELOG.md](https://github.com/michaeltelford/wgit/blob/master/CHANGELOG.md) for differences (including any breaking changes) between releases of Wgit.

+### Gem Versioning

+The `wgit` gem follows these versioning rules:

+- The version format is `MAJOR.MINOR.PATCH` e.g. `0.1.0`.
+- Since the gem hasn't reached `v1.0.0` yet, slightly different semantic versioning rules apply.
+- The `PATCH` represents *non breaking changes* while the `MINOR` represents *breaking changes* e.g. updating from version `0.1.0` to `0.2.0` will likely introduce breaking changes necessitating updates to your codebase.
+- To determine what changes are needed, consult the `CHANGELOG.md`.
+If you need help, raise an issue.
+- Once `wgit v1.0.0` is released, *normal* [semantic versioning](https://semver.org/) rules will apply e.g. only a `MAJOR` version change should introduce breaking changes.

 ## License

 The gem is available as open source under the terms of the MIT License.
 See [LICENSE.txt](https://github.com/michaeltelford/wgit/blob/master/LICENSE.txt) for more details.